-The tower's history dates back to 1330, and it is the only free-standing tower out of 28 towers of what was once the fortification wall of Riga.
-It was originally called the Sand Tower, which probably originated from the sandhills opposite the tower.
+The tower's history dates back to 1330.
+It is the only preserved tower out of 28 towers that once formed the fortification wall of Riga.
 It got its current name in the 16th century when gunpowder was allegedly stored there or from unbearable powder smoke when all 11 cannons fired simultaneously.
 The Latvian War Museum resides in the tower since 1919, while in 1937, an additional building was added to it, where most of the exposition is currently located.